aaronr7734/team-8-project/reports/report-07.md

    Chase's Thoughts: I think everyone did great on the presentation and believe that we are making good progress in terms of the next deliverable.

-   Jessica's Thoughts: I think this week everyone did great on the presentation and finishing everything on time.
+   Jessica's Thoughts: I think this week everyone did great on the presentation and finished everything on time.

    Jennie's Thoughts: We had a great presentation and accomplished the goal of maintaining the time and not going over or under on it.